pulp-platform/safety_island/README.md

 # Safety Island

-This IP contains a safety island, designed for the Carfield SoC.
+This IP contains a safety island, designed for the [Carfield](https://github.com/pulp-platform/carfield) project.
 It consists of a Triple-Core Lockstep (TCLS) core and two memory banks.
 To interface with the rest of the SoC, it has both an AXI input and an AXI output port.

+The safety island, as well as [Carfield](https://github.com/pulp-platform/carfield), is developed as part of the PULP project, a joint effort between ETH Zurich and the University of Bologna.

 ## Getting started